Scope

 The limitation period does not start anew if a replacement delivery is made within the scope of liability for defects.

-8.3 The above-mentioned limitations of liability and shortened time limits do not apply
+8.3 The above-mentioned limitations of liability and shortening of deadlines do not apply

 to claims for damages and reimbursement of expenses by the customer,